 Samanta Schweblin’s stories have their own logic; the reader teeters on the edge of them.
-She grew up in Argentina, lives in Berlin, and writes in Spanish. « An Unlucky Man » is a story from Seven Empty Houses, forthcoming from Oneworld.
+She grew up in Argentina, lives in Berlin, and writes in Spanish. « An Unlucky Man » is a story from Seven Empty Houses, published by Oneworld.

 « And the perversion of the reader, of course. » Some questions & answers with Samanta Schweblin